ahujaesh/ahujaesh.github.io/README.md

 This repository hosts the source code for our team's website, providing information about our journey, achievements, team members, and more.
 The website is designed to share our DI experience and engage with our audience.

-**Features**:
+**This website contains**:

-_About Us:_ Learn about the Daring Dragons, our mission, and our commitment to creative problem-solving.
+_About Us:_ Learn about the Daring Dragons, and our mission.

-_Team Members:_ Get to know each member of our dynamic team by exploring individual profiles.
+_Team Members:_ Get to know each member of our team by exploring individual profiles.

 _Accomplishments:_ Discover our achievements at Globals, State, and Regionals, including official results and trophies.